cyrillkuettel/Libtorch-MobileSAM-Example/README.md

 A C++ implementation of [MobileSAM](https://github.com/ChaoningZhang/MobileSAM).

 # What does this do?
-Ported the [original python implementation](https://github.com/ChaoningZhang/MobileSAM/blob/master/mobile_sam/predictor.py) to C++.

-This can runt the Segment-Anything model based on the TorchScript `model.pt` file (included).
+This can run Segment-Anything model without python.
+It is based on the TorchScript `model.pt` files (included).

 # Why is it useful?

-The MobileSAM project aims to "make SAM lightweight for mobile applications and beyond," yet it only offers Python code, which isn't ideal for running on mobile devices.
+[MobileSAM](https://github.com/ChaoningZhang/MobileSAM) project aims to "make SAM lightweight for mobile applications and beyond," yet it only offers Python code, which isn't ideal for running on mobile devices.

 This project allows to actually run the model on mobile devices.
 It can be integrated into Flutter, native Android, or iOS apps, as these platforms support running C++ code.